Joint Learning of Localized Representations from Medical Images and Reports: Discussion

 \section{Discussion}

-\paragraph{Limitations of our Evaluation Procedure} We did not tune image encoder, downstream architectures, or preprocessing for downstream tasks, resized all inputs to a resolution of only $224 \times 224$, and applied no data augmentation.
+\paragraph{Limitations of our Evaluation Procedure} We did not tune image encoder, downstream architectures, or preprocessing for downstream tasks, resized all inputs to only $224 \times 224$, and applied no data augmentation.
 Therefore, the presented downstream results are below results typically reported for these datasets.
-The evaluation procedure is kept simple to i) limit computational resources, ii) avoid bias induced by downstream tuning, and iii) allow for a general and fair comparison of pre-training methods, being the main purpose of this work.
-We assume that benefits observed in our evaluation procedure also indicate benefits for tuned real-world tasks, although they cannot be quantified by our evaluation method.
+The evaluation procedure is kept simple to i) limit computational resources, ii) avoid bias induced by downstream tuning, and iii) allow for a fair comparison of pre-training methods, being the main purpose of this work.
+We assume that benefits observed in our evaluation procedure also indicate benefits for tuned real-world tasks, although they cannot be precisely quantified by our evaluation method.

 \paragraph{Limitations of LoVT} LoVT learns its alignment model implicitly based only on latent representations and instance-level pairing information.
 This makes the model sensitive to hyperparameters and hard to train.
 Also, it only uses local negatives from the same sample which restricts the number of negatives and may therefore limit its performance.
 Additionally, the alignment model is restricted to a simple attention mechanism and the regions are based on fixed patches that are not adaptive to the contents of the image.
 This may restrict the capabilities of the model and therefore of the pre-training method.
-For a detailed discussion of these limitations we refer to \cref{sec:limitation_details} and for a discussion of the potential negative societal impact we refer to \cref{sec:societal_impact}.
+For a detailed discussion of these limitations as well as of the potential negative societal impact we refer to \cref{app:societal_impacts}.

 \paragraph{Conclusion} We study pre-training for localized medical imaging on chest X-rays and propose a novel text-supervised method called LoVT, that combines instance-level contrastive learning with local contrastive learning.
 We evaluate our method on a novel evaluation framework consisting of 18 localized tasks on chest X-rays and compare it with typically used pre-training and initialization methods.
-While there is no single best method on all tasks, our method LoVT is the best method on 11 out of 18 studied tasks making it the method of choice for localized tasks.
+While there is no single best method on all tasks, our method LoVT is the best method on 10 out of 18 studied tasks making it the method of choice for localized tasks.